 Similar to interest rates, there have been many studies that have looked at the behavior of equity returns.
-Shiller (2000) and Seigel (2002) analyze long-term patterns in stock returns and provide helpful analyses of long-term trends.
-Sornette (2003) examines the behavior of stock markets, investigating why complex systems, such as stock markets, crash.
+Shiller [39] and Siegel [38] analyze long-term patterns in stock returns and provide helpful analyses of long-term trends.
+Sornette [40] examines the behavior of stock markets, investigating why complex systems such as stock markets crash.

-Often, equity returns are assumed to follow a normal distribution.
-For example, in the development of their famous option pricing formula, Black and Scholes (1973) assume (continuously compounded) returns for stocks are normally distributed.
-However, historical observation of equity returns reveals that the distribution has "fatter tails" than predicted by the assumption of normality (Campbell, Lo, and MacKinlay (1997)).
+Often equity returns are assumed to follow a normal distribution.
+For example, in the development of their famous option pricing formula, Black and Scholes [7] assume that (continuously compounded) returns for stocks are normally distributed.
+However, historical observation of equity returns reveals that the distribution has "fatter tails" than predicted by the assumption of normality (Campbell, Lo, and MacKinlay [8]).

 A number of alternative assumptions have been proposed for stock movements.
-Alexander (2001) summarizes a variety of substitutes including GARCH processes and principal component analysis.
-Hardy (2001) uses a regime-switching model for stock returns and concludes that the performance of the regime-switching model is favorable relative to competing models.
-To motivate the rationale for Hardy's (2001) model, consider the severe decline of the stock market in October 1987.
-This single observation may appear to be too "extreme" and very unlikely given a single variance assumption.
+Alexander [4] summarizes a variety of substitutes, including generalized autoregressive conditional heteroskedasticity (GARCH) processes and principal component analysis.
+Hardy [22] uses a regime-switching model for stock returns and concludes that the performance of the regime-switching model is favorable relative to competing models.
+To understand the rationale for Hardy's model, consider the severe decline of the stock market in October 1987.
+This single observation may appear to be too "extreme" and very unlikely given a singlevariance assumption.
 Instead, suppose that equity returns at any point in time are generated from two distinct distributions, a "high volatility" regime or a "low volatility" regime.
 The chance of switching from one regime to the other over the next time step is dictated by transition probabilities.
 During times of economic instability, the returns on equities may be more uncertain, representing a transition to the high volatility regime.
 Thus, the observation from October 1987 may simply be a draw from the high volatility regime.

-We use Hardy's (2001) approach for equity returns, but apply the regime switching process to excess returns - over and above the nominal risk free rate.
-At any point in time, the excess return of stocks is a draw from a normal distribution that is conditional on the current regime.3 For each period, there is a matrix of probabilities that dictate the movement between regimes.
-While there is no limit to the number of regimes that can be embedded in the model, Hardy (2001) finds marginal improvement in fit when extending the equity return model to more than two regimes.
+We use Hardy's approach for equity returns but apply the regime-switching process to excess returns over and above the nominal risk-free rate.
+At any point in time, the excess return of stocks is a draw from a normal distribution that is conditional on the current regime.4 For each period, there is a matrix of probabilities that dictate the movement between regimes.
+While there is no limit to the number of regimes that can be embedded in the model, Hardy finds only marginal improvement in fit when extending the equity return model to more than two regimes.